stanislaw/GitStats/README.md

 # Git Contribution Stats

 Use these scripts to see the Github contribution stats.
-Currently there are two ways of stats:
+Currently there are two ways of seeing stats:

 1. Top committers
 2. Github contribution history